r-pears/odai-ecommerce/README.md

 # Tracking Implementation Documentation (PAUSED)

-This project uses Google Analytics, implemented via Google Tag Manager, to gather insights on how users interact with the site — such as which pages are visited and how long users stay.
+This project uses Google Analytics, implemented via Google Tag Manager (PAUSED), to gather insights on how users interact with the site — such as which pages are visited and how long users stay.
 This information helps guide improvements to the user experience.

 ### Which is pused right now until I fix the banner

 Currently, tracking is activated by default when the site loads.
 No cookie banner or consent mechanism is yet in place.
 However:
-1. No personally identifiable information (PII) is collected.
+1. No personally identifiable information is collected.
 2. IP anonymization is enabled in GA.
 3. The data is used solely for internal, non-commercial insights during development.